 Published annually, the Course Catalog sets out the requirements of the academic programs--the majors, minors, and concentrations.
-Each Bryn Mawr student must declare her major before the end of her sophomore year.
+Each Bryn Mawr student must declare a major before the end of the sophomore year.
 Students may also declare a minor or a concentration, but neither is required for the A.B. degree.
 Students must comply with the requirements published in the Course Catalog at the time when they declare the major, minor and/or concentration.

 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

 Students may complete a minor or major in Classical and Near Eastern Archaeology.